uxlfoundation/oneAPI-spec/source/elements/oneDPL/source/parallel_api/parallel_range_api.rst

 The following differences to the standard C++ range algorithms apply:

 - Parallel range algorithms cannot be used in constant expressions.
-- The execution policy parameter is added.
+- The oneDPL execution policy parameter is added.
 - Output data sequences are defined as ranges, not iterators.
 - Both input and output ranges must support random access.
 - As a rule, both input and output ranges must be sized.